AshDeqode/SpringPracticeKotlin/README.md

 5)   ```deleteFriendship```: Delete a friend from your lists of friends thus ending a friendship

 Framework Used : Spring-Boot

 Language Used  : Kotlin

 Output Format  : JSON

-Layers Built   : COntroller, Service, Repository and a separate model
+Layers Built   : Controller, Service, Repository and a separate model